jkeresman01/Pathfinding-visualizer/README.md

 # Pathfinding Visualizer #

-Welcome!
 This tool is designed to visualize various pathfinding algorithms including BFS, DFS, and Dijkstra's algorithm.

 It's built using the SFML library.
 You can learn more about SFML here: [SFML Documentation](https://www.sfml-dev.org/documentation/2.6.1/).